 Annual Scholarship Reception: A Time for Thanks

-On Tuesday, March 15, 2016, President Richard M. Joel and the Board of Trustees hosted the Annual Scholarship Reception, on the Israel Henry Beren Campus.
+On Tuesday, March 21, 2017, President Richard M. Joel and the Board of Trustees hosted the Annual Scholarship Reception, on the Israel Henry Beren Campus.
 The reception brought together scholarship donors and the students they support for an evening of celebration, sharing, and gratitude.
-Marjorie Diener Blenden, a member of the Board, ably emceed the event, and Arianne Pinchot and Jacob Herenstein, two YU students, spoke on the importance of their scholarship support.
+Phil Friedman, a vice chairman of the Board, ably hosted the event, and Marjorie Rasinovsky Matins Ferreira and Betzalel Fischman, two YU students, spoke on the importance of their scholarship support.

-This is why, in 2009, he endowed the Alexander Friedman Scholarship Fund in honor of his father, which awards multiple need-based scholarships each year, complete with offers of paid summer internships at Friedman’s company for the students and possible full-time employment once they graduate.
-“I feel very grateful to be able to give back and make it possible for many people who might not have had the chance to pursue Jewish studies to do so in such a fine place as YU."
+In 2009, Friedman endowed the Alexander Friedman Scholarship Fund in honor of his father, which awards multiple need-based scholarships each year, complete with offers of paid summer internships at Friedman’s company for the students and possible full-time employment once they graduate.
+“I feel very grateful to be able to give back and make it possible for many people who might not have had the chance to pursue Jewish studies to do so in such a fine place as YU.”

-In Fiscal Year 2014, YU awarded $45.9 million in undergraduate scholarships.
-To read more testimonies about YU scholarship assistance, click here.
+In Fiscal Year 2015, YU awarded almost $46 million in undergraduate scholarships.
+For more information on how you can support scholarships at YU, please contact Debra Schneiderman at 212.960.5376 or email@example.com To read more testimonies about YU scholarship assistance, click here.

 Please Continue Your Support